-Adopted the Early Development Instrument (EDI) as the new Kindergarten Readiness Community
+Implement the Early Development Instrument (EDI) as the new Kindergarten Readiness Community

 Study tool.
 The EDI is a comprehensive tool that provides valuable insights into the conditions that support family well-being and child development.
-The information collected through parents/caregivers and educators will provide data down to the census tract on the conditions and will inform policy decisions and investments.
-The adoption of this new tool to be used in FY 2025-2026 was a collaborative decision made by all school districts involved in the Countywide Kindergarten Readiness Tool Decision-Making Series, a sequence of meetings that was co-chaired by Alameda County Superintendent Alysse Castro and First 5 Alameda County CEO Kristin Spanos and included school district representatives and labor representation.
-The series culminated in the unanimous decision to adopt the EDI as the tool for future Kindergarten Readiness Community Studies.
-We believe the EDI will serve as a critical component in our efforts to improve local systems and conditions that support children 0-5 and their families.
+Starting in FY 2025-26, census-tract level information collected from parents/caregivers and educators will be used for our Kindergarten Readiness Community Studies, serving as a critical component in our efforts to improve local systems and foster the conditions that support children 0-5 and their families.

-- Created a Pediatric Care Coordination Division, secured philanthropic funds to hire a director to oversee that division, and expanded our Pediatric Care Coordination staffing and capacity to reach more Alameda County children and families.
-We renewed funding for our Help Me Grow and DULCE programs and collaborated with local partners, including our local Medi-Cal Managed Care Plan (Alameda Alliance for Health), Alameda Health System, and the Stupski Foundation to identify additional funding sources to sustain and scale these vital programs.
-This work successfully increased our Alameda Alliance for Health grant award from \$572,473 in fiscal year 2021-2022 to \$1.59 million in fiscal year 2023-2024, an increase of \$1 million. - Continued to expand and began evaluation of the Early Education Apprentice Program.
+Created a Pediatric Care Coordination Division, secured philanthropic funds that seeded a director to • oversee that division, and expanded our Pediatric Care Coordination staffing and capacity to reach more Alameda County children and families.
+We successfully transitioned our Help Me Grow program from a grant award to a service contract with our local Medi-Cal Managed Care Plan (Alameda Alliance for Health), officially becoming a Community Health Worker (CHS) Medi-Cal provider.
+We also continued our partnership with Alameda Health System in support of the DULCE Program at Highland Hospital.

+- Continued to expand and completed an evaluation of the Early Education Apprentice Program.
 This program is an "earn and learn model" that covers tuition and permit fees for early care educators, while providing on-the-job training, as well as stipends and additional supports like tutoring and child care.
 It is an exemplary model of a public-private partnership as the program is jointly funded by the Alameda County Social Services Agency, First 5 Alameda County, and Tipping Point Community.
-This is the type of public policy infrastructure necessary to support continued growth in our local early care and education delivery system. - Continued to offer training to providers.
+This is the type of innovative public policy infrastructure necessary to support continued growth in our local early care and education delivery system. - Continued to offer training to providers.
 First 5 disseminates best practices to professionals working with young children in mental health, early education, health, family support, and administration.
-In FY 2022-2023, we provided more than 50 trainings and learning opportunities for parents, caregivers, providers, and professionals in the ECE field, and we distributed \$288,430 in professional development and training stipends to ECE professionals and caregivers participating in First 5's Quality Counts program. - Continued to fund Project DULCE at Highland Hospital.
+In FY 2024-2025, over 280 unique agencies and over 800 unique providers participated in our trainings.
+In the ECE field, we provided more than 40 trainings and learning opportunities for parents, caregivers, providers, and professionals and we distributed \$326,800 in quality improvement grants to ECE professionals and caregivers participating in First 5's Quality Counts program. - Continued to fund Project DULCE at Highland Hospital.
 Families enrolled in the program receive enhanced support in which a family specialist in the pediatric setting supports connection of the families to needed resources, including legal support.
-More than 160 families were enrolled and received support in FY 2022-2023.
+In FY 2024-2025, Alameda Health System recruited and trained an additional family specialist as a long-term investment to increase service delivery and First 5 anticipates serving over 100 families this fiscal year. - Invested \$1.45 million in the Collaborative Diaper Distribution Program, administered by SupplyBank.org (SBO) and jointly funded by Alameda County Social Services Agency, Alameda County Health, Alameda County Probation Department, and First 5, for a total countywide investment of \$5.8 million.
+The program will distribute 15 million diapers and 37 million baby wipes to families experiencing diaper need.